QpiAI-Indus

 QpiAI-Indus is the India's first full stack quantum computer.
-It is a 25 superconducting qubits quantum computer developed by the Banglore based startup company QpiAI.
+It is a 25 superconducting qubits quantum computer developed by the Bengaluru based startup company QpiAI.
 It was launched on the occasion of the World Quantum Day in the year 2025.
 The quantum computer QpiAI-Indus was developed under the leadership of the CEO Nagendra Nagaraja of the company.
 The development program of the quantum computer was assisted and supported by the National Quantum Mission of the Government of India.
 The success of the development of the QpiAI-Indus quantum computer at the silicon city Bangalore in India is considered as one of major milestone in journey of India's quantum computer.

 Etymology

-QpiAI-Indus is the codename of the 25 qubits quantum computer developed by the startup company QpiAI.
-In the term QpiAI which also signifies for the company name, the letter Q stands for quantum, pi stands for the mathematical symbol π and AI means algorithmic intelligence.
-The term Indus signifies for the ancient civilization valley in the Indian subcontinent.
+QpiAI-Indus is the codename of the 25 qubit quantum computer developed by the startup company QpiAI.
+In the term QpiAI which also signifies the company name, the letter Q stands for quantum, pi stands for the mathematical symbol π and AI means algorithmic intelligence.
+The term Indus signifies the ancient civilization valley in the Indian subcontinent.
 Thus the etymology of the codename of the quantum computer QpiAI-Indus signifies the legacy of the development of quantum computing in India.